ValeriiKretinin/ansible/README.md

 ### 2. HA Hadoop Deployment

 This role is tailored for setting up a High Availability Hadoop cluster.
 It manages the installation of Hadoop, setting up the master and worker nodes, and ensures the environment is correctly configured for a HA Hadoop setup.
 For a detailed overview and configuration guide, check out the [Hadoop role's README](ansible/roles/hadoop/README.md).

+### 3. Format Disk R9

+This role provides intelligent disk management for Rocky Linux 9 and higher systems.
+It automatically detects disks based on SCSI unit numbers, formats them with specified filesystems, and mounts them using UUID for persistent identification.
+The role supports both new disk formatting and existing disk resizing, making it ideal for infrastructure automation scenarios.
+For comprehensive documentation and usage examples, refer to the [Format Disk R9 role's README](ansible/roles/format-disk-r9/README.md).

 ## 📖 Usage